-To test whether-the effect-signal consistency of the effort moralization was replicated effect between the original study and the replication, we conducted mean comparisons across the entire sample (N = [add in Stage 2]) and by country.
-While having directional assumptions for effects in perceived morality (higher effort: higher morality and higher deservingness), prior research has shown between-country variance (e.g. Celniker et al., 2023, Study 2a-c).
+To test whether the effect of effort moralization was replicated, we conducted mean comparisons across the entire sample (N = [add in Stage 2]) and by country.
+While having directional assumptions for effects in perceived morality (higher effort: higher morality and higher deservingness), prior research has shown between-country variance (e.g. Celniker et al., 2023, Study 2a-c)Celniker et al., 2023, Study 2a-c).
 We therefore aimed for a considerably lower effect size, to reach adequate sensitivity (d = 0.20).
 To quantify the results, we computed Cohen's d with its respective 95% confidence interval as well as the log-transformed Bayes Factor.